-What are the federal requirements limiting lead in children's products?
+What are the federal requirements limiting lead in paint and similar surface coatings in children's products?

 Total Lead Content

-With a few limited exceptions, all children's products, including toys, manufactured after August 14, 2011 are required to contain no more than 100 parts per million (ppm) of total lead content in accessible parts.
-Please see our webpage on total lead content for more information on this requirement.
+With a few limited exceptions explained below, all children's products manufactured must not contain more than 100 parts per million (ppm) of total lead content in accessible parts.

 What is a paint or similar surface coating material?

 These terms apply generally to liquid or semi-liquid products that change to a solid film when you apply a thin coating to wood, stone, metal, cloth, plastic, or a similar surface.

 Printing inks, materials such as pigments for plastic that become part of an article itself, and materials such as ceramic glaze and electroplated coatings that become bonded to the surface of a product are not paints or similar surface coating materials.
 See 16 CFR §1303.2(b)(1) for more detail.
 Printing inks refer to inks used for printing on paper.
 Inks used to print on textiles are addressed in another question in this document.

 The lead limit in paint and surface coatings applies to: (i) paint and other similar surface coatings; (ii) toys and other articles intended for use by children; and (iii) certain furniture articles.

 Pieces of moveable furniture that contain a surface coating, such as beds, bookcases, chairs, chests, tables, dressers, and console televisions are covered by the regulation.